 - You are self-employed and can provide proof of income over a minimum of a two year period

 - All applicants must be aged 18 or over, and they must be no more than 75 years old at the end of the mortgage term

 - You are a resident in the UK and have permanent leave to remain

-- You do not have any County Court Judgements, defaults or arrears recorded against your name within the last six years.
+- No County Court Judgements, defaults or arrears have been recorded against your name within the last six years.
 Please talk to one of our advisors on 0845 601 5216 if this may affect you

 - You do not have a bankruptcy or IVA currently registered against your name.
 We may be able to lend to you if you were previously bankrupt or subject to an IVA, provided that it has been fully discharged/completed for at least six years

 We will consider a mortgage to buy any property that meets the following criteria:

 - It is in England, Wales, mainland Scotland or the Isle of Skye

 - It is of acceptable construction.
 This generally means built of brick or stone with a tile or slate roof.
 A mortgage valuation will be used to confirm the suitability of the property

 - For leasehold properties there must be at least 70 years remaining on the lease at the time of application